Calendly

 });

-When you set up Zapier you first want to decide it you want to track all your Calendly forms to Dreamdata or only a selected few.
-See example the screenshot here how you might filter by Calendly event type.
+When you set up Zapier you first want to decide if you want to track all your Calendly forms to Dreamdata or only a selected few.

-The next step is that you would want to parse any bookings made via Calendly to Dreamdata.
 Here is an example of how you might want to do that using the Track & Identify method in the Dreamdata Zapier integration.
-In this example its assumed that utm_content contains the anonymous id.
+In this example, it's assumed that utm_content contains the anonymous id.